UNSW-CEEM/NEMSEER/README.md

 <sub><sup>Source: [Reserve services in the National Electricity Market, AEMC, 2021](https://www.aemc.gov.au/sites/default/files/2020-12/AEMC_Reserve%20services%20in%20the%20NEM%20directions%20paper_05.01.2021.pdf)</sup></sub>

-Whereas PASA processes are primarily used to assess resource adequacy (i.e. *"can operational demand be met in the forecast horizon with a sufficient safety (reserve) margin?"*) based on technical inputs and assumptions for resources in the market, pre-dispatch processes incorporate the latest set of market participant offers and thus produce regional prices forecasts[^1] for energy and frequency control ancillary services [(FCAS)](https://aemo.com.au/-/media/files/electricity/nem/security_and_reliability/ancillary_services/guide-to-ancillary-services-in-the-national-electricity-market.pdf).
-A more detailed overview of the various pre-dispatch and PASA processes can be found in the [glossary](https://nemseer.readthedocs.io/en/latest/glossary.html).
+Whereas PASA processes are primarily used to assess resource adequacy based on technical inputs and assumptions for resources in the market (i.e. used to answer questions such as *"can operational demand be met in the forecast horizon with a sufficient safety (reserve) margin?"*), pre-dispatch processes incorporate the latest set of market participant offers and thus produce regional prices forecasts[^1] for energy and frequency control ancillary services [(FCAS)](https://aemo.com.au/-/media/files/electricity/nem/security_and_reliability/ancillary_services/guide-to-ancillary-services-in-the-national-electricity-market.pdf).
+Overviews of the various pre-dispatch and PASA processes can be found in the [glossary](https://nemseer.readthedocs.io/en/latest/glossary.html).

-[^1]: We use the term *"forecast"* loosely, especially given that pre-dispatch "forecasts" change once participants update offer information (e.g. through rebidding).
+[^1]: We use the term *"forecast"* loosely, especially given that these *"forecasts"* change once participants update offer information (e.g. through rebidding).
 Rather, the purpose of these *"ahead processes"* is to provide system and market information to participants to inform their decision-making.
-However, to avoid confusion, we use the words "*"forecast"* and *"forecast types"* in `nemseer`.
+However, to avoid confusion, we use the words *"forecast"* and *"forecast types"* in `nemseer`.

 `nemseer` enables you to download and work with data from the following forecast types (where available, AEMO process and table descriptions are linked):